 Pending home sales are a good indicator of near term future closed sales because when a seller accepts a sales contract on a property, it is recorded into a Multiple Listing Service (MLS) as a “pending home sale.”
 The majority of pending home sales become home sale transactions, typically one to two months later.
 “Sell my house” process is quick and efficient.

 Statistically 2009 was the lowest sales period to date in the NH Seacoast Region, and agents had to See more solutions by Covenant Properties and other such companies to make ends meet.
 To get an accurate and usable picture of the Seacoast real estate sales activity many sources calculate the absorption rate.
 Absorption rate is the time in months it will take to sell all the current NH Seacoast homes for sale assuming no new listings come on the market during that time.

 Currently in the Seacoast area there are 1,483 active listings in all types and prices ranges.
-In the past 6 months there are 772 closed sales in the same area.
+If you were to contact 2nd Chance Investment Group today, you’d know from their database that in the past 6 months there are 772 closed sales in the same area.
 To get the current absorption rate (supply of we divide the month sales (772 divided by 6 months = 128.6 sales average.
 And divide 128.6 into the 772 active listings to get an absorption rate of 6.
 That means it will take 6 months to sell the current active listings at the current sales rate.

 Six is the middle ground between a buyers and sellers market.
 Higher absorption rate means longer times to sell and historically favors buyers, less than 6 months means shorter time to sell and favors seller.